It’s that time again.

 So, let’s get our budget ready for Christmas.

 So I know a lot of us are in denial but Christmas is coming.
-I’m sorry to have to break it to you but we only have a few weeks left in fact I’m going to be harsh and tell you that you only have two more paydays left until Christmas.
+I’m sorry to have to break it to you but we only have 11 weeks left in fact I’m going to be harsh and tell you that you only have 3 more paydays left until Christmas.

 I know it’s harsh to hear but it’s the truth.

-Which ever type of person you are this blog post is to help you out.
+Which ever type of person you are this blog post is to help you have a money smart Christmas.

 This post may contain affiliate links.

 Before we start shopping for Christmas Gifts we’re going to do three important things –